pbertera/asmodeo/README.md

 - Define any variable to use on the ansible tasks
 - Execute some additional ansible tasks
 - Which packages to install (you must run the task file `playbooks/toolbox/tasks_fedora_system.yaml`)
+- A list of Python pip packages to install (you must run the task file `playbooks/toolbox/tasks_toolbox_python.yaml`)
 - The user and group to configure (you must run the task file `playbooks/common/tasks_toolbox_default.yaml`)
 - A list of commands to be executed on the toolbox from the host (you must run the task file `playbooks/toolbox/tasks_toolbox_cmd.yaml`)